iwonderanddev/tech-challenges/3D/CacheModuleTest/README.md

 We have provided a small module that implements saving files to a cache, and retrieving them.
 The main class is FileCacheStorage, and this is the one we want to test.
-We have provided the FileCacheStorageTest file and The test functions already exist inside, so what we would like you to do is to implement them.
+We have provided the FileCacheStorageTest file to get you started, so all you need to do is write your test functions inside.

-What we aim at is unit testing rather than integration or end-to-end tests.
-So logically basic understanding of what the module does should suffise.

-At the top of the file there are some keywords to get you started.
+At the top of the file there are also some keywords to get you started.

+We aim at unit testing rather than integration or end-to-end tests.
+The naming convention we usually follow for unit tests is `Does_MyFunction_DoThis_When_SomethingHappens`, allowing to clarify the intent of the test.

-FYI to run the tests in Unity, you need to go to Window->General->Test Runner, and switch to the "Play mode" tests (toggle at the top)
+The tests should run in Unity's Test Runner ( open Window->General->Test Runner, and switch to the "Play mode" tests  via the toggle at the top )

-## Bonus

-If you find that a functionality of the module is not unit-tested, you can add the missing test(s).